• Skip to primary navigation

 Shaken verjuice vinaigrette in a glass jar with thyme on the side.

-Wash your baby rocket leaves and remove any damaged or wilted, shake to remove excess water, then either dry using a salad spinner or pat dry with a towel.
+Wash your baby rocket leaves and remove any damaged or wilted.

 Washing rocket or arugula in a colander under running cold water in the sink.